COATnor/coatnor.github.io/users.rst

 A regular user has no authorizations in the Data Portal, and can visualize the same things that a not-logged in user can:

-* See only the parts of public datasets that are not behind embargo
+* See public datasets and resources, even if under embargo
 * Can't see private datasets
 * Can't create new datasets